yadutaf/ctop/README.rst

 Alternatively, if you are a Boot2docker user, you may install a Dockerized version of ctop instead.
-Please note that this is experimental and that you may not be able to controll / attach to your containers from ctop using this
+Please note that this is experimental and that you may not be able to control / attach to your containers from ctop using this
 method:

 .. code:: bash